-Notes: Unless specific estimates are available for a project, the acreage shown in this table is based on building sq. ft. estimates and a Floor-Area Ratio (FAR) of 0.35 for office, 0.4 for industrial, and 0.25 for residential.
-Hotel Density assumes 31.5 rooms per acre, retail units assume 6 Units/Acre (as per BRP).
+Notes: Unless specific estimates are available for a project, the acreage shown in this table is based on building square foot estimates and a Floor-Area Ratio (FAR) of 0.35 for office, 0.4 for industrial, and 0.25 for retail.
+Hotel Density assumes 31.5 units/acre (U/D), residential 6 U/D.